 The Soviet War Memorial was built to commemorate 50.000 soldiers who fell in the Battle of Berlin during the war in 1945.
 Although it was opened already four years after the war, it was only finished in the 1990s.
 The memorial is huge, amidst it a very graphic statue.
 The architecture is quite captivating.
 The memorial also serves a military cemetery.

-Not only is the War Memorial a crucial part Berlins history, it’s also quite a landmark.
+Not only is this Soviet landmark a crucial part Berlins history, it’s also quite a sight.
 Next time you wonder what to show your visiting friends and family, skip the tiresome Brandenburger Tor adventure and head over to the Treptower Park.
 Get some bikes and prepare a picknick on a sunny afternoon, you will not be disappointed.
-That in mind, I’m always surprised at how much the city has to offer.
-How endlessly exciting it is to visit even the so-called “sight-seeing” places.
-I keep thinking this blog will soon hit its last article, and yet — so much more that keeps piling up on the list of things we should probably cover at one point or another.

 The bronze Soviet soldier with a rescued child in his arms and a lowered sword over a shattered swastika symbolizes the smashing of National Socialism and the view into a peaceful future.

 I often run from Kreuzberg through Treptower Park only to see the memorial.
 It’s one of my favorite sights in Berlin and never ceases to take the breath away.